 The Big Stone Gap Rescue Squad, Inc. provides emergency medical services in the Town of Big Stone Gap and surrounding areas.
 This organization was established in 1961.
 It is headquartered at 361 Shawnee Avenue in the downtown area.
-To provide services, the rescue squad has a staff of approximately 10 members and a fleet of three rescue vehicles.
-The squad responds primarily to calls for emergency needs while there is a private service predominately responding to nonemergency needs.
+To provide services, the rescue squad has a staff of approximately 25 volunteers and a fleet of four rescue vehicles.
+The squad responds primarily to calls for emergency needs while there is a private service predominately responding to non-emergency needs.

-In 2015, the rescue squad responded to 1,599 calls for service in the Town and adjacent areas.
+In 2000, the rescue squad responded to 968 calls for service in the Town and 196 calls for service in the adjacent areas.
 The County dispatcher provides dispatch service for the rescue squad.